Ontario can afford to switch off coal for now

 While other governments dither and delay, Ontario has reduced its dependence on climate destroying coal power to the lowest level in 45 years.

-In fact, we could be just months away from completing a task that is the climate equivalent of taking 7 million cars off the road.
+In fact, we could be just months away from completing an early coal phase-out that is the climate equivalent of taking 7 million cars off the road.
 All that is required is one last jolt of political willpower.

 Ontario now has a very comfortable surplus of coal-free electricity generation capacity.
 We can produce 23 per cent more power from coal-free sources than the peak demand for power that we are likely to see over the remainder of 2010.

-And this surplus is more likely to grow than to contract between now and 2014 – Ontario's official deadline for ending coal use.
+And this surplus is more likely to grow than to contract between now and 2014 – Ontario's official deadline for ending coal use, after an earlier 2007 target was missed.

 You don't have to take the Ontario Clean Air Alliance's word for it: The Independent Electricity System Operator (IESO), the folks who manage demand and supply in Ontario, say our coal-free supply will outstrip peak electricity demand by 27 per cent in 2014.